knaw-huc/data-envelopes/help_documentation.md

 # Level 1 Basic Information
 This level describes the data-envelope itself and the dataset contact person.

 ## 1.1.
 Title of Data-Envelope
 A title for the data-envelope, NOT the dataset.
-Follow the format: Dataset Name Version-X Data-Envelope Version-Y. E.g. Baptism Registers Amsterdam Version-1 Data-Envelope Version-1.
+Follow the format: Dataset Name Version-X Data-Envelope Version-Y.

+    Baptism Registers Amsterdam Version-1 Data-Envelope Version-1

 The first version number refers to the version of the dataset being documented, the second version number refers to the version of the documentation itself.
 Typically the version number is '1' for the first version of the dataset or the envelope.
 You can agree a numbering system with your team.

 ## 1.2 Contact Details